 - A large embroidery hoop or metal hoop wreath, 12-16″.

 - White small faux flowers (two bunches).
-Find at your local dollar or craft store.
+Find it at your local dollar tree or craft store.

 - Hot glue gun and sticks.

 How to make a crescent moon wreath template